 Four important factors determine the effects of electromagnetic fields (EMFs) on the human body: field intensity, distance, frequency, and power density.
 Our highest-frequency and closest-proximity exposures come from radio frequencies (100 kHz-300 GHz), which includes TV, cell phones, Internet, Wi-Fi, microwave ovens, and radar and radio transmitters.
 The use of a mobile phone for more than 25 minutes a day decreased the level of melatonin secretion.
 Exposure of non-human mammals to man-made electric and/or magnetic fields often reduces pineal melatonin production, whether the fields are sinusoidal or static pulsed.

 Domestic exposure to a 60 Hz magnetic field decreased pineal activity in women, primarily those using medications.
 Humans are widely exposed to magnetic fields of 50 Hz (in Europe) and 60 Hz (in North America).
 These low-frequency EMFs (0-300 Hz) can come from power transmission lines, home wiring, car electric engines, electric trains/trams, and electrical devices.
 The level of 6-sulfatoxymelatonin excretion (a marker of melatonin levels) was lower in infants kept in incubators and rose when they were moved to a place free from electrical devices.
-The International Agency for Research on Cancer (IARC) classifies these EMFs as 'possibly carcinogenic'.
+The International Agency for Research on Cancer (IARC) classifies these EMFs as 'possibly carcinogenic' to humans.
 Sleep quality and melatonin secretion may be affected not just by lights but also very importantly by electric and magnetic fields.